luigisaetta/my-speaker-recognition/frontend.md

 Strictly related to the fronted we can find the first microservice, a **NodeJS express** application that serve the website and expose different endpoints.
 This microservice allow the Browser to send the audio file recorded and then it perform the encoding thanks to the **FFmpeg** open-source libraries.

-Once encoded in
+Once encoded in wav format it forward the audio to the Python endpoint that makes the prediction.